-A discussion on what can be termed "A market failure in the Western Australian dairy industry" can be found here.
+A discussion on what can be termed a “A market failure in the Western Australian Dairy Industry” can be found here.

 A long time ago in the year 2000, the dairy industry in Australia deregulated.

-the 3 drinking milk factories remain, one of which is for sale,
+- drinking milk in 3 factories, one of which is for sale

-Cheese, butter, Ice-cream and powder all have left the state. (note- one cheese factory – which does not have whey drying capacity could be restarted)
+Cheese, butter, ice-cream and milk powder all have left the state.
+Note – one cheese factory – which does not have whey drying capacity could be restarted.

-These changes have taken place due to rational decisions by the processors but to the detriment of the local industry and populace.
+These changes took place due to rational decisions by the processors, but to the detriment of the local industry and populace.